 No wonder so many give up and are found sitting on the sidelines watching everyone else go by.
 An individual can attend a thousand motivational seminars but if he walks away without true hope then nothing was accomplished.
 No real help can come of it because without real hope, as Dr. King stated, “you lose the vitality that keeps life moving.”
 But, when one can begin to get a glimpse of what could be, through faith, through the eyes of God, they can begin to see that there can be a greater tomorrow, or better yet, a greater day today for them.

 You have a reason to remain hopeful.
 This is not the final chapter.
 There is more to your story than this.
 I don’t believe God brought you through this far to not complete what He has in store for you.
-“Being confident of this very thing, that He who has begun a good work in you will complete it until the day of Jesus Christ,” (Phil.
-1:6, NKJV).
+“Being confident of this very thing, that he which hath begun a good work in you will perform it until the day of Jesus Christ” (Phil.
+1:6).
 It is not over yet.
 We still have hope!

 Hope!
 Stay anchored in Him, “Which hope we have as an anchor of the soul, both sure and steadfast,” (Heb.
 6:19).
 He shall not be moved.
-Since He is not moved and I am in Him, I shall not be moved.
+Therefore, since He is not moved and I am in Him – I shall not be moved.
 Hope!

 Never stop being hopeful for with it comes possibilities.
 Believe what you can’t see.
 Grab hold of what you can’t touch, and hope!
 If you still have a dream then there must be hope to feed it.
 Who knows what you will be capable of doing unless you give yourself a chance and remain hopeful.